dbrennand/dbrennand.github.io/content/blog/powershell-storing-credentials.md

 ## Conclusion

 Finished! :smile: Hopefully you learned something new and found this post helpful! :slight_smile: There is a lot that I didn't cover when it comes to the SecretManagement module.
-For example, extensions which lets you use the module with third-party secret management products like Azure KeyVault, KeePass, HashiCorp Vault and more!
+For example, extensions which create integrations with third-party secret management products like Azure KeyVault, KeePass, HashiCorp Vault and more!

 Until the next one! 👋